CVE-2025-2487: NULL Pointer Dereference

 Technical Summary

-CVE-2025-2487 is a medium-severity vulnerability identified in the 389-ds-base LDAP Server, specifically affecting Red Hat Directory Server 12.4 EUS for RHEL 9 and versions 2.4.0 through 3.0.0 of the product.
+CVE-2025-2487 is a medium-severity vulnerability identified in the 389-ds-base LDAP Server, specifically affecting Red Hat Directory Server 12.4 EUS for RHEL 9 and versions 2.4.0 through 3.0.0 of the 389-ds-base software.
 The flaw arises from improper handling of the Modify DN (MODDN) LDAP operation.
 When a privileged user issues a MODDN request following a failed LDAP operation, the server fails to check the return value of a function, leading to a NULL pointer dereference.
 This results in a denial of service (DoS) condition or a system crash.
-The vulnerability does not impact confidentiality or integrity but affects availability by potentially causing the LDAP service to become unresponsive or crash.
-Exploitation requires network access (AV:N), low attack complexity (AC:L), and high privileges (PR:H) but no user interaction (UI:N).
-The scope is unchanged (S:U), meaning the impact is limited to the vulnerable component.
-No known exploits are currently in the wild, and no patches have been linked yet.
-The vulnerability is significant because the LDAP server is a critical component for directory services, authentication, and authorization in enterprise environments, and its unavailability can disrupt identity management and access control systems.
+The vulnerability requires network access (AV:N), low attack complexity (AC:L), and privileges (PR:H) but no user interaction (UI:N).
+The impact is limited to availability (A:H), with no confidentiality or integrity loss.
+The flaw is exploitable remotely by an authenticated privileged user, which restricts the attack surface but still poses a significant risk to directory service availability.
+The 389 Directory Server is widely used in enterprise environments for LDAP directory services, often underpinning authentication and authorization infrastructure.
+A DoS or crash of this service can disrupt critical identity management and access control functions, potentially halting business operations that rely on LDAP for user authentication and directory lookups.
+No known exploits are reported in the wild yet, and no patches or mitigation links are provided in the data, indicating that organizations should prioritize patching once available or apply workarounds to prevent MODDN operations from failing or being issued improperly.

 Potential Impact